 - Duration: Take your time along this route and enjoy the many varied sights and activities on offer, a week should give you plenty of time for enjoying the highlights of this spectacular drive.
 There are also plenty of Garden Route guided tours if you'd like to refrain from driving on your own.

 - Best time to go: With its year-round, mild climate this route can be enjoyed at any time, summer or winter.
-From July to December you might catch a glimpse of the endangered southern right whale which calves in several of the bays along the route.
+From July to December you might catch a glimpse of the endangered southern right whale which calve in several of the bays along the route.

 This route is all about spectacular scenery and the natural landscape!
 Centred around the world’s third largest canyon, the Blyde River Canyon, you’ll pass through some stunning scenery like the Three Rondavels and see impressive waterfalls such as the Mac-Mac falls near the town of Graskop and the Bridal Veil Falls near the town of Sabie.
 With high mountain passes and the chance to traverse some of South Africa’s most beautiful landscapes, the Panorama route is a must for adventurous nature lovers.